readium/readium.github.io/_pages/development/readium-sdk-overview.md

 - iOS and OSX: There is no interface layer since Objective-C can call C++ directly.
 However, there is an interface layer (in Objective-C) called RDServices
 Android: This is the Java/C JNI layer.
 - Windows:
-    - MFC: There is no interface layer as MFC can call the C++ core directly
+    - There is no functional Windows Launcher as interest in it was minimal.
-    - RT: As Windows RT framework-based code is managed code, there is a C#/C++ layer

 ### readium-shared-js

 This layer, as its name implies, is pure JavaScript.
-It provides the interfaces and services between the application layer (in Objective-C, C++, Java or C#) and the Core as well as the web-browser engine instance.
+It provides the interfaces and services between the application layer (in Objective-C, C++, or Java) and the Core as well as the web-browser engine instance.
 This layer is shared across all platforms and sub-projects, including both ReadiumJS sub-projects and all SDK-based applications.
 It manages messaging between the native layers as well as providing the management of views and other facilities of the browser engine.

 ### SDKLauncher-*